cdacos/astrophysics_with_a_pc/README.md

 (Copyright (c) 1994 Paul Hellings.
 All rights reserved.)

 The programs in this project are literal translations of the QuickBasic code examples at the end of each chapter.
-They're made available so that the text can be followed using a more common language as of 2014 (Python).
+They're made available so that the text can be followed using a more common language as of 2014 (python).

-The code samples have been tested using 2.7.5 and compared with the sample data provided.
+The code samples have been tested using python 2.7.5 and compared with the sample data provided.

 How to use
 ---------